 It's just a better medication for blood pressure, but both should be fine.
 To high of a dose of ACEi can cause an increase in bradykinin and downstream prostaglandis, causing edema, cough, heightend sensetivity to pain.
 ARB's are better for blood pressure, ACEi seem to be slightly more effective in heart failure.
 Try taurine and magnesium (and all the other things i mentioned in the second post) and eating a Ray Peat style diet first before taking any of that.

 You are physician yet don't know ARB's are Angiotensin II AT1 receptor blockers.
 An AT2 receptor blocker would increase blood pressure.
-Doctors are useless maniacs, fuck you and your entire profession you demon.
+Doctors are useless maniacs, frick you and your entire profession you demon.

 Vitamin k3 is toxic, do you mean k2?